 Exceptions to this rule are recognized in the following instances:

 - If the course is next offered in the summer session following the academic year in which the student failed to take the examination, the student may elect to take the examination administered at the end of the summer session.
 Written notice of this election must be filed with the Dean of Students prior to the beginning of the summer session.

 - If the course is next offered during the regular academic year by a faculty member other than the faculty member in whose course the student was enrolled, and the faculty member who taught the student is scheduled to teach the course during the following semester, the student may petition the Dean of Students for permission to take the examination at the end of the semester in which the course will be taught by the faculty member in whose course the student was enrolled.
 This petition must be filed with the Dean of Students at least four weeks prior to the date of the examination the student must take if the student's petition is denied.

 - A student who is excused from an examination for compelling reasons and who is scheduled to graduate at the end of the examination period may petition the Dean of Students to request a special make-up examination, which may be granted only if the professor approves.

-- If the student is able to take the examination before the examination period is completed, the Dean of Students believes that the blind grading process will not be compromised, and the professor is willing to allow the student to take the examination, an exception may be granted.
+- If the student is able to take the examination before the examination period is completed, the Dean of Students believes that the anonymous grading process will not be compromised, and the professor is willing to allow the student to take the examination, an exception may be granted.

 - The School of Law does not permit special make-up examinations in other situations.